KamilMakiela/Python-SFA/README.md

 The main public modules are:

 - `sf_model` — model estimation and presentation of estimation results;
-- `inefficiency` — estimation of inefficiency and technical-efficiency scores.
+- `inefficiency` — estimation of inefficiency and efficiency scores.

 They can be imported with: